Speaker: Michael Burkhimer

 /

 Why was Socrates the wisest man in Greece?
 Was he the most educated?
 The most eloquent?
 The most knowledgeable?
 No, it was claimed he was the wisest because he knew he knew nothing.
-We are often very sure of ourselves and our opinions on things. … read more.
+We are often very sure of ourselves and our opinions on things.
+We know the truth.
+But do we?
+Perhaps we would … Continue reading Why Was Socrates the Wisest Man?

 Abraham Lincoln – His Life and Accomplishments